tendermint/spec/spec/abci/abci.md

 }
 ```

-The attributes of an `Event` consist of a `key`, `value` and an `index` flag.
+The attributes of an `Event` consist of a `key`, a `value`, and an `index` flag.
 The
-index flag notifies the indexer within Tendermint to index the event.
+index flag notifies the Tendermint indexer to index the attribute.
 The value of
 the `index` flag is non-deterministic and may vary across different nodes in the network.

 ```protobuf